laraXgram/laraxgram.github.io/src/v4/pagination.md

 $users = User::simpleTelegramPaginate(perPage: 10, key: 'users');
 ```

+> [!WARNING]
+> Telegram limits `callback_data` to 64 bytes, and the navigation data is `paginate:<key>:<page>`.
+Keep the key short; a key that does not fit raises an `InvalidArgumentException` while the keyboard is built.

 <a name="telegram-pagination-state"></a>
 ### How Page State Works

 Telegram pagination is **stateless**.
 Instead of a `?page=N` query string, the current page travels inside each navigation button's `callback_data`, in the form `paginate:<key>:<page>`.
-When the user taps a navigation button, your bot receives a callback query carrying that data, and the paginator reads the requested page directly from it.
+When a reader taps a navigation button, your bot receives a callback query carrying that data, and the paginator reads the requested page from it.

-Because of this, a paginated bot screen is built from **two listeners**: one that sends the first page, and one that handles navigation taps by re-rendering the requested page:
+A paginated screen is therefore built from **two listens**: one that sends the first page, and one that answers the taps.
+The second one is registered with the `onPaginate` method, which matches the navigation of a single key and hands your handler the page that was tapped:

 ```php
 use App\Models\User;